gisquick/gisquick-doc/administrator-manual/installation/docker.rst

        -subj "/C=CZ/ST=Prague/L=Prague/O=Gisquick/OU=IT Department/CN=localhost"

 .. note:: |note| For production self-signed SSL certificates will be not enough.
-In this case can be recommended Certbot (LetsEncrypt) certificates.
+In this case, can be recommended Certbot (LetsEncrypt) certificates.
 See additional information on `GitHub
    <https://github.com/gislab-npo/gisquick/blob/master/docker/README.md>`__.

 .. _docker-configuration:

-There are more environmental variables which can be defined.
+There are more environmental variables that can be defined.
 Django container allows to set up:

 * :envvar:`DJANGO_GISQUICK_UPLOAD_MAX_SIZE` - max. size of uploaded projects (string)